jakmeier/bouncy-feet/README.md

 - Oct - Nov 2023: Tried out the core concepts in a [prototype](https://github.com/jakmeier/dance-app-poc-playground).

-# Open-Source Commitment
+# Free and Open-Source Commitment

+Bouncy Feet is developed according to Free and Open-Source principles.
+I found that my own opinions align well with those values, as I will elaborate a bit more below.

-I am a strong proponent of open-source software for two main reasons.
+I am a strong proponent of software with openly accessible source code, for two main reasons.

 1. I personally love it when I am able to look at the source code of software I use.
 It can be a great learning experience to look at real code and the